jennings-isaac/Enrollment_Forecasting/README.md

 - **Follow installation steps:**
   - Press **Enter** to continue.
-  - Scroll through the agreement and accept it.
+  - Hold enter through the agreement and type yes
   - Accept the default installation path or choose a custom one.

 - **Tell the machine where Conda is located:**